ollama/ollama/docs/faq.md

 ## How can I use Ollama in VSCode to help me code?

 There is already a large collection of plugins available for VSCode as well as other editors that leverage Ollama.
 You can see the list of plugins at the bottom of the main repository readme.

-## How do I send a document to Ollama?

-Ollama is a tool that will send a prompt to a model and return the generated answer.
-On its own, it doesn't know about documents.
-But as a developer you can add that capability.
-Or you can use the work of other developers who have leveraged Ollama to achieve this.
-Review the list of integrations others have already built at the bottom of the main repository readme if you just want to use someone else's project to do this.

-If you are looking to build your own solution, start by looking at Retrieval Augmented Generation, or RAG.
-This breaks apart the document into smaller pieces, then generates embeddings for the pieces that are stored in a vector database.
-An embedding converts the words into a series of numbers.
-When you ask your application to answer a question, that question is also converted into an embedding and then compared to each of the chunks in the database.
-The most similar chunks can then be fed to the model as source material to answer the question.

-The reason we do this is that most models have a limited context which is the input size, and your document is often bigger.
-Plus, often providing too much information will simply confuse the model and result in wrong answers.